EllaBrands/stanDev/To-Do-List.md

   in new refactor (see Jiqiang's e-mail 4/19/13, 9:20 PM to stan-dev, and rest of that thread)

-- Get in more contributed code, such as R regression syntax compiler and DIC and ...

 - fix error message in Stan when an error is encountered during initialization --- currently says "about to be Metropolis rejected";  at very least, change the message